bet93/c-sharp/README.md

 # c-sharp
 To run program make sure to download .Net Core. <br>

-Then type the following commands at the terminal:
+Then type the following commands at the Command Line:

 `cd FirstCSOop/`